MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/70-Docker.md

 3. Open a new Cloud Shell instance in the Azure portal using Bash

-4. Run this az command with the –help flag to find a list of subgroups and commands at the root level of the CLI.
+4. Run this az command with the --help flag to find a list of subgroups and commands at the root level of the CLI.
 ```
 az --help
 ```
-5. Run this az vm command with the –help flag to find a list of subgroups and commands for Azure Virtual Machines:
+5. Run this az vm command with the -help flag to find a list of subgroups and commands for Azure Virtual Machines:
 ```
 az vm --help
 ```
-4. Run this az vm create command with the –help flag to find a list of arguments and examples for the Create Virtual Machine command:
+4. Run this az vm create command with the --help flag to find a list of arguments and examples for the Create Virtual Machine command:
 ```
 az vm create --help
 ```

+Essentially you should be able work out how to put togeether the following command yourself using Help.

 5. Run this az vm create command to create a new VM with the following settings:
 * Resource group: ContainerCompute
 * Name: quickvm
 * Image: Debian
 * Username: student
-* Password: P@ssw0rd456
+* Password: P@ssw0rd456abc

 > Wait for the VM creation process to complete.
 After the process completes, the command will return a JavaScript Object Notation (JSON) file with details about the machine.